canonical/maas/docs/capabilities.rst

   nodes are in, including network interfaces, subnets, VLAN tags, and connectivity between them.
 See :ref:`networks` for more information.

+.. _cap-static-ipaddresses:

+``static-ipaddresses``
+  Static IP address allocation to nodes, including user-reserved IPs and admin- allocated 'sticky' IPs.
+Available since version 1.6.
+See :ref:`static-ips` for more information.

 .. _cap-ipv6-deployment-ubuntu:

 ``ipv6-deployment-ubuntu``